dotnet/docs/docs/framework/configure-apps/file-schema/runtime/loadfromremotesources-element.md

 Specifies whether assemblies loaded from remote sources should be granted full trust in .NET Framework 4 and later.

 > [!NOTE]
->  If you were directed to this topic because of an error message in the Visual Studio project error list or a build error, see [How to: Use an Assembly from the Web in Visual Studio](https://msdn.microsoft.com/library/d8635b63-89a0-41aa-90f4-f351b2111070).
+>  If you were directed to this article because of an error message in the Visual Studio project error list or a build error, see [How to: Use an Assembly from the Web in Visual Studio](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2010/ee890038(v=vs.100)).

  \<configuration>
 \<runtime>